johnrsibert/JonzPandemic/index.md

 I'm old enough to remember the great fear of polio in the 1950s.
 I know people who where afflicted with polio.
 Science guided us to eradicate polio in many countries.
 Measles, mumps, rubella, and more are on the hit list.
-Highly effective Covid-19 vaccines (yes plural!) are on the way.
+Highly effective Covid-19 vaccines (yes plural!) are here and finding their way into arms.
 We are both cursed and blessed to live in the time of Covid-19.
 The curse is obvious.
 We risk losing family, friends and coworkers.
 The blessing is that it arrived 2019 and not 2015.
 The astonishing recent progress made by the global community of molecular geneticists had enabled development of safe and efficacious vaccines in less than a year.
 It raises the hair on the back of my neck.
+We also need to credit the physicians and nurses who have worked so hard to reduce mortality.
+The case fatality ratio has decreased by 50% in the last six months.
-These Scientists will be feted as the heroes of the early Twenty-first Century.
+The scientists and health care workers who have shepherded us through this horrible period should be feted as the heroes of the early Twenty-first Century.

+The English village of [Eyam](https://www.historic-uk.com/HistoryUK/HistoryofEngland/Why-Is-Eyam-Significant/) in Derbyshire has become topical recently.
+In 1665, the villagers of Eyam chose to quarantine themselves for longer than one year.
+They allowed no one to enter or leave the village, they looked after one another, and they subsidized the other residents of Derbyshire to provide necessities.
+We can survive this pandemic, but we need to **pay attention to Science**.
+Equally important we need to **insist that political leaders actually lead** to provide the economic and logistical support required to get us through.

+## What's new?
+- This section
+- CMR trajectories in prevalence plots
+- More blather in rant